solidity-labs-io/forge-proposal-simulator/docs/testing/integration-tests.md

 FPS enables the simulation of proposals within integration tests.
-This capability is essential for verifying the functionality of your proposals and ensuring they don't break existing features or ensuring the correctness of a deployment / governance proposal.
+This capability is essential for verifying the functionality of your proposals and ensuring they don't break existing features or ensuring the correctness of a deployment script or governance proposal.

 ## Setting Up PostProposalCheck.sol

 The first step is to create a `PostProposalCheck.sol` contract, which serves as a base for your integration test contracts.
-This contract is responsable for deploying proposal contracts, executing them, and updating the addresses object.
+This contract is responsible for deploying proposal contracts, executing them, and updating the addresses object.
 We'll illustrate this with the Multisig example from our [Multisig Proposal Guide](../guides/multisig-proposal.md).

 ```solidity